 In Nahw a person needs to master Ajrumiyyah, Qatr al Nada and then Alfiyyah Ibn Malik.

-The main thing is to start with the Abbasid explanation and then move onto the detailed ones.
+The main thing is to start with a basic explanation and then move onto the detailed ones.

 Practice is most important so don’t just make it theory.
 Insha’Allah links to books will be posted as well but for now the best explanations are:

-- Doctor Ayman Amin Abdul Ghani from Egypt is superb too and has a basic sharh on the poem and then the text in depth.
+- Doctor Ayman Amin Abdul Ghani from Egypt is superb and has a basic sharh on the poem and then the text in depth.
+Both can be purchased from Egypt.

 - Alfiyyah sharh: Ibn Aqeel